-Do a thorough cleaning at least twice a year.
+Do a thorough cleaning before storing away for the season.
 Check for rust, and examine the regulator, hose, burner parts, air shutter and venture/valve section carefully.

 Protect Your Grill in Storage

-All these tips will help keep your BBQ essentials stored and ready for the next cookout.
+All these tips will help keep your BBQ essentials stored and ready for the next summer.

-How do you store your grilling equipment in the summer?
+How do you store your grilling equipment in the fall and winter months?
 Share with us in the comment section below.